 Vendors should upload proof of immunization by following instructions found in the VendorMate kiosk.

-Vendors who do not submit proof of immunization by November 16, 2016 will not be able to enter the JHACH campus until the Johns Hopkins All Children's Vice President of Medical Affairs declares flu season has ended.
-Please direct any questions to Beth Walker, Purchasing Manager at 727-767-4382.
+Vendors who do not submit proof of immunization by November 14, 2018 will not be able to enter the JHACH campus until the Johns Hopkins All Children's Vice President of Medical Affairs declares flu season has ended.
+Please direct any questions to Beth Walker, supply chain operations manager at 727-767-4382.